decred-proposals/mainnet/d6ff458cf0dcfed1d45f5a93af2a681ef220732f07a09fb4de934ada928bf1b3/1/payload/index.md

 - The seduction of day-traders, institutional money and profits that would bring and the hope that this will overturn three years of poor price action.
 - For the past year the majority of the materials that have been produced and shared within the community reflect this desire to ‘be liked’ by this cohort and/or listed by mainstream exchanges.
-- That is not to say that this work is not useful, but bluntly on-chain accounting is not the foundation for messaging that would inspire revolutionaries seeking to overturn the old world order to join the project and develop and expand its cultural relevance.
+- That is not to say that this work is not useful, but bluntly on-chain accounting alone does not make for impactful messaging that can motivate and inspire.

 ## Breaking down A Revolutionary Institution